l1ge/blog/content/posts/Leviathan2.md

 lastmod = 2020-05-04T14:00:00Z
 author ="l1ge"
 title = "OverTheWire: Leviathan 2 Write-Up"
-subtitle = "Write-up for Leviathan level 2, the FUN way " feature = ""
+subtitle = "Write-up for Leviathan level 2 the FUN way" feature = "image/leviathan_thumb.jpg"
+caption = "Screenshot from Leviathan, 2014.
+Directed by Andrey Zvyagintsev" tags = ["write-up", "overthewire", "reverse engineering"] categories = ["write-ups"]

 +++

 There are plenty of write-ups out there for Leviathan's Level 2.
-But none of them solved it the way I did: **the fun way!**
+But none of them solved it the way I did: **the fun way!** - When you miss the very obvious solution but your qwerky way finally work

 Let's first access the level

 > ssh -p 2223 leviathan2@leviathan.labs.overthewire.org